plankanban/planka-docs/docs/upgrade-to-v2/docker.md

 :::

 :::info
-Before proceeding, ensure you are running **at least version 1.26.2** of PLANKA.
+Before proceeding, ensure you are running **>= 1.26.2** of PLANKA.

-If not, update to version 1.26.2 first.
+If not, update to this version first.
 :::

 ## 1. Create a Backup